-1. The % of investments in securities that are on Robeco's Exclusion list as result of the application of Robeco's Exclusion policy.

-2. The number of companies that are in violation of the ILO standards, UNGPs, UNGC or OECD Guidelines for Multinational Enterprises and hence are a part of the Enhanced Engagement program and/or excluded.

-3. The number of holdings and agenda items voted.
+- 1. The % of investments in securities that are on Robeco's Exclusion list as result of the application of Robeco's Exclusion policy. - 2.
+The number of companies that are in violation of the ILO standards, UNGPs, UNGC or OECD Guidelines for Multinational Enterprises and hence are a part of the Enhanced Engagement program and/or excluded. - 3.
+The number of holdings and agenda items voted. - What are the objectives of the sustainable investments that the financial product partially intends til Enhanced Engagement: The exclusion criteria are linked to Robeco's enhanced engagement program.